chilingirov/random-country-name/README.md

-var randomCountryName = require("random-country-name")
+var randomCountryName = require("random-country-name");

     randomCountryName.all - display all the countries

     randomCountryName.random() - display a random name of a country